 When looking to hire a CIO or CTO, ask whether you need to enhance technology within the company or for your customers first.
 If you need to focus on external products and services while driving innovation, then consider hiring a CTO.
 If you need to improve internal processes and enhance productivity, then hire a CIO.

 Large companies would benefit from having both roles on staff.
 A CIO and CTO both contribute to company growth and both can positively impact revenue.
 If your business can afford it, these two c-suite positions have the potential to massively enhance your business by updating processes with the latest technology trends.

-Learn how we deliver top talent, no matter the need, with our industry-leading research and resources.
+Learn how our CTO, CSO, and CIO executive recruiters deliver top talent, no matter the need, with our industry-leading research and resources.
 Discover the strategy that made Cowen Partners a leader among the nation’s best techonology executive search firms in New York, Chicago, Seattle, Atlanta, Dallas, Los Angeles, and beyond.

-Cowen Partners places top talent in C-suites across all major and minor industries including (but not limited to):
+The CTO and CIO executive recruiters at Cowen Partners place top talent in C-suites across all major and minor industries including (but not limited to):

 Accounting, Advertising, Aerospace & Defense, Biotechnology, Banking, Board and CEO Services, Computer Hardware, Construction, Consulting, Consumer Products, Computer Software and Hardware, Education, Energy & Utilities, Entertainment & Sports, Finance, Financial Services, Food Products, Government, Human Resources, Health Care, Hospitality & Tourism, Insurance, Industrial, Internet & New Media, Legal, Journalism & Publishing, Marketing, Manufacturing, Medical Device, Non-Profit, Pharmaceutical, Real Estate, Retail & Apparel, Sales, Technology, Telecommunications and Transportation.